nima-frontend/online-shop/README.md

 # Online shop

-A real-time based online shop built with Next.js, TypeScript, and Mui.
+A real-time based online shop built with Next.js, TypeScript, and MUI.

 ## Click the Link for Demo